 - 1. Turn the engine off. - 2.
 Firmly apply the parking brake. - 3.
 Tilt the steering wheel to the full up position. - 4.
-Push and maintain firm pressure on the brake pedal. - 5.
+Press and maintain firm pressure on the brake pedal. - 5.
 Insert a screwdriver or similar tool, into the access port (ringed circle) on the bottom of the steering column and push and hold the override release lever up.

-Shift Lever Override Access Port
+Gear Selector Override Access Port

-- 6. Move the shift lever to the NEUTRAL position. - 7.
+- 6. Move the gear selector to the NEUTRAL position. - 7.
 The vehicle may then be started in NEUTRAL.